Sequential Training of Neural Networks with Gradient Boosting: Introduction

+In this paper, we propose a combination of ensembles and neural networks that is somehow complementary to the work of \cite{Kontschieder_2015_ICCV}, which is a single neural network that is trained using an ensemble training algorithm.
 Specifically, we propose to train a neural network iteratively as an additive expansion of simpler models.
 The algorithm is equivalent to gradient boosting: first, a constant approximation is computed (assigned to the bias term of the neural network), then at each step, a regression neural network with a single (or very few) neuron(s) in the hidden layer is trained to fit the residuals of the previous models.
 All these models are then combined to form a single neural network with one hidden layer.
 This training procedure provides an alternative to standard training solvers (such as Adam, L-BFGS or SGD) for training a neural network.
+Other works related to the optimization and convergence of Adam have been recently proposed \cite{reddi2019convergence,defazio2021adaptivity,chen2018closing}.
+They showed that its convergence can be improved in the context of high dimensional complex image classification tasks.
+However, their focus is mainly in deep models for image classification tasks.

 In addition, the proposed method has an additive neural architecture in which the latest computed neurons contribute less to the final decision.
 This can be useful in computationally intensive applications as the number of active models (or neurons) can be gauged on the fly to the available computational resources without a significant loss in generalization accuracy.
-The proposed model is tested on multiple classification and regression problems.
-These experiments show that the proposed method for training a shallow neural network is a good alternative to other standard methods.
+The proposed model is tested on multiple classification and regression problems, as well as in conjunction with deep models posed as transfer learning problems.
+These experiments show that the proposed method for training the last layers of a neural network is a good alternative to other standard methods.

 The paper is organized as follows: Section 2 describes gradient boosting and how to apply it to train a single neural network; In section 3 the results of several experimental analysis are shown; Finally, the conclusions are summarized in the last section.